Search Articles

 • July 5th, 2023

-Customer uses card to pay for health care goods at pharmacy.Some Medicare Advantage beneficiaries receive Medicare flex cards, pre-paid debit cards for qualifying expenses, as part of their benefits.
+Customer uses card to pay for health care goods at pharmacy.Some Medicare Advantage enrollees receive Medicare flex cards.
+As part of their benefits, these pre-paid debit cards can be useful for covering qualifying expenses.
 The U.S. government does not issue Medicare flex cards.
 This benefit is only available on select Medicare Advantage plans, a private alternative to Medicare.

-Traditional Medicare does not offer flex cards.
-Certain Medicare Advantage plans provide beneficiaries with flex cards that can pay for qualifying goods and services.
+Traditional Medicare (or Original Medicare) does not offer flex cards.
+Certain Medicare Advantage plans provide their enrollees with flex cards that can pay for qualifying goods and services.

 Local Elder Law Attorneys in Your City